Great Portland Estates (OTCMKTS:GPEAF) Reaches New 1-Year High at $8.55

-Great Portland Estates Plc (OTCMKTS:GPEAF) shares reached a new 52-week high during trading on Monday .
-The stock traded as high as $8.55 and last traded at $8.55, with a volume of 0 shares trading hands.
+Shares of Great Portland Estates Plc (OTCMKTS:GPEAF) hit a new 52-week high on Monday .
+The company traded as high as $8.55 and last traded at $8.55, with a volume of 0 shares trading hands.
 The stock had previously closed at $8.55.

-Several analysts have recently commented on the company.
-Bank of America raised Great Portland Estates from an “underperform” rating to a “neutral” rating in a report on Monday, January 18th.
-Morgan Stanley cut Great Portland Estates from an “overweight” rating to an “equal weight” rating in a report on Tuesday, January 5th.
-Zacks Investment Research cut Great Portland Estates from a “buy” rating to a “hold” rating in a report on Friday, January 15th.
-Finally, HSBC raised Great Portland Estates from a “hold” rating to a “buy” rating in a report on Monday, March 8th.
-One analyst has rated the stock with a sell rating, three have given a hold rating and two have assigned a buy rating to the stock.
-The stock presently has a consensus rating of “Hold” and an average price target of $9.50.
+GPEAF has been the topic of a number of research analyst reports.
+HSBC upgraded Great Portland Estates from a “hold” rating to a “buy” rating in a report on Monday, March 8th.
+Zacks Investment Research downgraded Great Portland Estates from a “buy” rating to a “hold” rating in a report on Friday, January 15th.
+Morgan Stanley downgraded Great Portland Estates from an “overweight” rating to an “equal weight” rating in a report on Tuesday, January 5th.
+Finally, Bank of America upgraded Great Portland Estates from an “underperform” rating to a “neutral” rating in a report on Monday, January 18th.
+One analyst has rated the stock with a sell rating, three have assigned a hold rating and one has issued a buy rating to the company’s stock.
+The company presently has an average rating of “Hold” and a consensus price target of $9.50.

 We are a FTSE 250 property investment and development company owning Â£2.6 billion of real estate in central London.
 We proactively manage our portfolio, flexing our activities in tune with London's property cycle to deliver long-term out-performance.
 We create in-demand spaces that people want to be part of; helping our occupiers, local communities and the city to thrive.